 After dinner, hail a cab—or take a long passeggiata walk down La Dolce Vita memory lane—to the Trevi Fountain, a gorgeously lit sight at night.
 Needless to say, toss that coin in to insure your return trip back to the Mother of Us All.

 Temples Through Time: Religious Rome

-Head south along the Corso for about 10 blocks toward Sant'Ignazio, an eye-popping example of Baroque Rome, with its amazing trompe l'oeil fake dome.
+Head south along the Corso for about 10 blocks toward Sant'Ignazio, an eye-popping example of Baroque Rome, with its amazing “Oh, I can’t believe my eyes” optical illusion of a dome.
 Take Via Sant' Ignazio to Via Piè di Marmo, which will lead you to Piazza della Minerva, where Bernini's elephant obelisk monument lies in wait.
 Take in the adjacent Gothic-style Santa Maria sopra Minerva, best known for Michelangelo's Risen Christ.